sumandhamala/Linux_basic_command_for_beginners/README.md

       13. awk '{if($1~/123/) print}' test.txt --will print 1st column equals to 123 i.e. 123 Testing
       14. awk '{if($1~/[0-9]/) print}' test.txt --will print 1st column equals to number i.e. 123 Testing
       15. awk '{if($2~/[0-9]/) print}' test.txt --will print 2nd column that is equal to number i.e. 1 Testing

+      GREP

+      1. grep -i test test.txt --search for everything that has test
+      2.